plandes/flex-compile/README.md

 interative buffer is created or during a compilation.
 In many cases you might not want to ever show the buffer, so you could set both buffer `new` and `exist` properties to *never*.
-In this case, you still force the interactive buffer with `C-u 2 C-x C-i` or `C-u 2 M-x flex-compile-run-or-set-config`.
+In this case, you still force the interactive buffer with `C-u 2 C-x C-i` or `C-u 2 M-x flex-compiler-run-or-set-config`.

 ## Compilers